iogisdaki/creativeCodingChallenges/mathematicalRoses/README.md

 ### Maurer Rose
-A Maurer rose of the rose $r = sin(nθ)$ consists of the 360 lines successively connecting the above 361 points.
+A Maurer rose of the rose $r = sin(nθ)$ consists of the 360 lines successively connecting the 361 points explained below.
 Thus a Maurer rose is a polygonal curve with vertices on a rose.

 Let $r = sin(nθ)$ be a rose in the polar coordinate system, where here we consider n a positive integer.
 So and mentioned above the rose has n petals if n is odd, and 2n petals if n is even.